Amazon is giving away £5 credits to spend on Prime Video – check if you can claim

 Your movie night is sorted, thanks to this offer

-Not everyone will get the free £5 credit, so, below, I’ve explained how you can check if you’re eligible.
+Not everyone will be able to claim this freebie, so, below, I’ve explained how you can check if you’re eligible.
 Plus, I’ve listed some extra ways to save on Amazon Prime and other streaming services, such as Disney+ and Netflix.
 Keep scrolling for all the details.

 For more ways to save, join our money-saving WhatsApp channel